Thailand PM Yingluck Shinawatra in court over abuse of power

 Thailand has seen deadlock since anti-government protests began in 2013.
 The protesters, who are mainly urban and middle class, want Ms Yingluck's government replaced by an unelected "people's council".

-In response, Ms Yingluck called a snap election in February which she was expected to win, but this was disrupted by the protesters and subsequently annulled.'No benefit'
+In response, Ms Yingluck called a snap election in February which she was expected to win, but this was disrupted by the protesters and subsequently annulled.

 The prime minister is also facing several other legal challenges.